VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/PushMessageConnection.md

 # PushMessageConnection ==~object~==

-The `PushMessageConnection` defines the structure of the response containing push messages.
+This type defines the structure of the response containing push messages.

 ## Fields